 This is going to be a bit of a theme in these FAQs, but the answer is that it depends.
 Teaching in China requires a lot of documentation sometimes, but each province and even each city can make its own decisions about what specifics will be put into the documents.
 You have to work closely with a company that hires you to get the right kind of visa, and you’ll probably spend a couple of months gathering the necessary things for the move.

-In general, Chinese cities require a TEFL/TESOL certification, a clean criminal record check, a degree in any subject, and possibly references from previous employers.
+In general, Chinese cities require TEFL certification, a clean criminal record check, a degree in any subject, and possibly references from previous employers.
 You may need additional specific qualifications if you plan to work in a University or an International School.
 Check out some specifics below.

 What kind of TEFL is required?